 12.6 This Authority takes particular note of Paragraph 7.26 the Guidance which states that:

 “Licensing Authorities should take particular care in considering applications for multiple premises licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
-In particular they should be aware of the following:

-The third licensing objective seeks to protect children from being harmed by gambling.
-In practice this means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
-Therefore premises should be configured so that children are not invited to participate in, have accidental access to or closely observe gambling where they are prohibited from participating.

-Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not “drift” into a gambling area.
-In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit; and
+In particular they should be aware that entrances and exits from parts of a building covered by one or more licences should be separate and identifiable so that the separation of different premises is not compromised, and that people do not “drift” into a gambling area.
+The plan of the premises should clearly denote entrances and exits.

-Customers should be able to participate in the activity named on the premises licence.“

 12.7 At Paragraph 7.33 of the Guidance, factors which may assist the Authority in determining whether two premises are truly separate have been provided these include: